Nvidia on Edge as AI Capex Jitters Meet Micron's HBM Tailwind, OpenAI Funding Buzz, and Fresh Wall Street Targets

 • Margins: Mix and pricing power hinge on software stickiness (CUDA) vs. gains from TPUs/Trainium.
 Model modest ASP pressure in competitive accounts.

 • Supply chain: HBM and networking remain pacing items.
 Build in timing buffers for deliveries through mid-2026.
+For infrastructure planning and HBM/GPU supply considerations, consult the AI Learning Path for Technology Managers.

 • Valuation: Multiple will swing with funding headlines and rates.
 Anchor on FY26-FY27 DC revenue growth, but haircut for custom-silicon share creep.